abalaji-blr/Projects/QuickReference/DeepLearningKeyTerms.md

 In the case of 1x1 convolution, the convolution operation is performed with a kernel of size 1x1 for the given image.

-The significance of the 1x1 convolution layer is that the **output image size remains same** in terms of width and height (with the default stride or step size being 1).
-However, the depth can be different.
+The significance of the 1x1 convolution layer is that the **output image size remains same** in terms of width and height (with the default stride or step size being 1). **However, the depth can be different**.

-In general, the 1x1 convolution is applied to reduce the spatial dimension or depth.
+In general, the 1x1 convolution is applied to **reduce the spatial dimension or depth** i.e., the number of channels.
 As a result, the number of trainable parameters are also reduced.

+This is also called as **Pointwise Convolution** or **Network in Network** (referred in *Inception Network)*.

 ## 3x3 convolution